Bayside Chinese Medicine

 Welcome to my website!
 I hope that this can help to bring a healthy change into your life.

 Bayside Chinese Medicine is at 374 Nepean Highway Frankston with wheelchair access and onsite parking.
-It offers you personalized health care with the emphasis on care.
+It offers you personalized and empathic health care.

 There is a growing body of evidence regarding acupuncture and Chinese herbal medicine.
-This ancient 3000 + years old medicine is aligned with your current health regime, teaching you ways that people have preserved their health over thousands of years.
+This ancient 3000 + years old medicine may be included with your current health regime, teaching you ways that people have preserved their health over thousands of years.
 People often turn to complementary medicine as a last resort, however its underlying philosophy also promotes prevention.

 In Australia, you have this wonderful medicine at your fingertips to use.
 The titles of “Acupuncturist”, “TCM (Traditional Chinese Medicine) practitioner” or “Chinese Herbalist” are protected by National law.
-Many years of study and over 1500 supervised clinical practice hours are needed before a student can graduate and start working.
-These studies incorporate Western science subjects along with the Chinese subjects and often include Tai Qi or Qi Gong, as the practitioner is expected to come from a place of good health and harmony in order to help their patients effectively.
+Many years of study and over 1500 supervised clinical practice hours are needed before a student can graduate become registered and start working.
+These studies incorporate Western science subjects along with the Chinese subjects and often include Tai Qi or Qi Gong, as the practitioner is expected to come from a place of good health and harmony so that they may help their patients effectively.
 If you would like to read a bit more from our governing body, the Chinese Medicine Board of Australia, please click here (http://www.chinesemedicineboard.gov.au/).

 Roxburgh, A., Hall, W. D., Dobbins, T., Gisev, N., Burns, L., Pearson, S., & Degenhardt, L. (2017).
 Trends in heroin and pharmaceutical opioid overdose deaths in Australia.
 Drug and Alcohol Dependence, 179, 291-298. doi:10.1016/j.drugalcdep.2017.07.018